The Great Historical Gangster Play by Rocío Perez, Dramaturg

 the great historical gangster play!”

-is a reminder of how we once consumed and experienced spoken word: the radio drama.
+This introduction to the show is a reminder of how we once consumed and experienced spoken word: the radio drama.
 Radio Drama is a dramatic performance on the radio or published through audio media.
 Without a visual element, radio drama relies on the voice, dialogue, music, and sound effects to create its fictional world and its characters.

 Emerson Stage’s upcoming production of The Resistible Rise of Arturo Ui is inspired in part by the rich legacy of radio drama (which enjoyed the height of its popularity during the lifetime of playwright Bertolt Brecht).
 This production is not staged as a radio drama per se, but the cast and creative team reflected during rehearsals on the connections between radio and contemporary digital drama–including their ability to reach audiences in many different places at once.